perduta/teos/README.md

 ## Using `teos` as EOS API

 In our view, the real value of our efforts is actually the library that's behind `teos`.
-As we mentioned before, the `teosLib` library acts as a full-blown API for EOS.
+As we mentioned before, the `teoslib` library acts as a full-blown API for EOS.

 Let's consider a code snippet illustrating its usage: